Code of Honor wins Travers Stakes

+“I’ve been really excited all week, I’ve been excited about the way the horse was doing,” McGaughey said after his fourth win in the race and first in 21 years.
+“When he worked here on Monday, it was something to see.
+I wasn’t nervous.
+I was ready to get it on.
+Today, he put it all together.”

-Trained by Shug McGaughey, who won his fourth Travers, and with jockey John Velazquez aboard, the chestnut son of Noble Mission covered the 1¼ miles in 2 minutes, 1.05 seconds and paid $10.80, $5.20 and $3.80 on a sunny day with temperatures in the mid-70s.
+With jockey John Velazquez aboard, the chestnut son of Noble Mission covered the 1¼ miles in 2 minutes, 1.05 seconds and paid $10.80, $5.20 and $3.80 on a sunny day with temperatures in the mid-70s.
+The colt now has four wins, two seconds and a third in eight starts and nearly $2 million in earnings.

 Tacitus paid $3.70 and $2.80, and Mucho Gusto returned $3.80.